Klarna

 Total Merchants: 720,000

-Target Merchant Size: Enterprise, Mid-Market, SMB
+Target Merchant Size: SMB, Mid-Market, Enterprise

 Risk Management: Chargeback Management, Fraud Prevention